Zathura: A Space Adventure: Plot

-Walter demands that the astronaut leave, but Danny chooses to let him stay.
-Growing increasingly agitated, Walter accuses Danny of cheating of moving his piece prematurely; when he tries to move the piece back and takes his next turn, the game reacts as if Walter were cheating and ejects him from the house, but the astronaut rescues him.
-Danny apologizes to Walter, but he does not forgive.
-On Walter's next turn, he receives a card that allows him to make a wish, resulting in another heated argument between the boys.
-The astronaut warns Walter not to make a wish out of anger.
+Walter demands that the astronaut leave, but Danny lets him stay.
+Growing increasingly agitated, Walter accuses Danny of cheating by moving his piece when Walter wasn't looking.
+When he tries to push the piece back and takes his next turn, the game reacts as if Walter was cheating and ejects him from the house, but the astronaut rescues him.

-Fearing the worst, the astronaut is relieved to discover that Walter merely wished for an autographed football.
-He explains his origins, saying that he and his brother had played the game before.
-He received the wish card, but after an escalating fight, he wished his brother was never born.
-This resulted in him being stranded, as he was unable to finish the game without the second player.
-Upon hearing this, Danny and Walter finally put their differences aside.
+Danny apologizes to Walter, but Walter does not forgive him.
+On Walter's next turn, he draws a card that grants him a wish, sparking another heated argument between the boys.
+The astronaut cautions Walter not to make a wish out of anger.
+Fearing the worst, the astronaut checks on Danny but initially cannot find him until Danny presents himself and learns that Walter simply wished for an autographed American football.
+The brothers question the astronaut, who explains his origins, revealing that he and his own younger brother had played the game before.
+He had landed on the wish card, and after an escalating fight, he wished his brother had never been born.
+This left him stranded, as he couldn't finish the game without the second player.
+Upon hearing this, Danny and Walter finally set aside their differences.

-Lisa awakens from her stasis and, still oblivious to the situation, turns up the heat.
-The Zorgons return and anchor their ships to the house.
-Lisa finally discovers the predicament and the quartet hide, only to realize that they left the game behind.
-Danny finds the game aboard one of the Zorgon ships, but is spotted.
-Walter uses a "Reprogram" card he drew earlier to fix the robot, who attacks the Zorgons instead, causing them to retreat.
+Lisa awakens from her stasis and turns up the heat, still unaware of the situation.
+The Zorgons return and dock their ships at the house.
+Lisa finally realizes the predicament, and the quartet hides, only to discover they have left the game behind.
+Danny finds the game aboard one of the Zorgon ships, but is spotted by the Zorgons.
+When the robot begins to attack the brothers, Walter uses a "Reprogram" card he had drawn earlier to fix the robot, which then turns on the Zorgons, causing them to retreat.

-Walter receives another wish card; he uses it to bring the astronaut's brother back into existence.
-The astronaut reveals he is actually an older version of Walter from an alternate timeline and commends his past self for making a better choice than he did.
-The astronaut and the alternate Danny merge with their counterparts as the timeline changes.
+Walter receives another wish card and uses it to bring back the astronaut's brother, who turns out to be Danny.
+This reveals that the astronaut is an older version of Walter from an alternate timeline.
+The astronaut praises his present self for making a better choice than he did.
+As the timeline shifts, he and the alternate Danny merge with their counterparts.

-The Zorgons return to the house with a massive fleet, with the intent of destroying it.
-When Danny makes the winning move, it is revealed that Zathura is a black hole, which proceeds to consume the Zorgons' fleet and the house.
-The siblings find themselves back in the house as it was before the brothers started the game, just as their father returns home.
-Their bond renewed, they promise to each other and Lisa to not tell anyone about the game and their adventure.
+The Zorgons return to the house with a large fleet, intent on destroying it.
+When Danny wins the game, it's revealed that Zathura is a black hole that consumes the Zorgons' fleet and the house.
+The siblings find themselves back in the house before starting the game, just as their father returns home.
+The brothers finally bond and promise each other and Lisa not to tell anyone about the game and their adventure.